The Use of GIS Technology in the 4 Phases of Disaster Management

 1. Mitigation Phase - Development of Mitigation Strategies

 Mitigation strategies are necessary to prevent loss of life and property damages during natural disasters.
 This is why the Federal Emergency Management Agency (FEMA) coordinates with local governments, states, and even native tribes regarding short and long-term disaster management plans.

-The USACE uses GIS software to communicate real-time information with different agencies and collaborate on time-sensitive missions.
-By sharing digital overlays of hydraulic models, consequences models, and flood inundation mapping, the affiliated institutions are aware of a specific area’s vulnerability to disaster.
+The USACE (US Army Corps of Engineers) also uses GIS software to communicate real-time information with different agencies and collaborate on time-sensitive missions.
+By sharing digital overlays of hydraulic models, consequences models, and flood inundation mapping, the affiliated institutions are aware of a specific area's vulnerability to disaster.
 GIS provides a bridge to map different sciences and disciplines to work towards the common goal of saving lives and preventing harm to structures.